garrandall/popular-music-data/tracks/step-daddy-hitman-sammy-sam.md

  Shut Up!
  You ain't my dad!
  Okay, that's enough..
- I wish my dad wouldn've never left!!
+ I wish my dad wouldn've never left!
  What?!
  I wish we lived here by ourself!
  What?!